Ovarian cysts

 There are two main types:

-• Functional cysts: the most common type, forming when the ovary continues to hold a maturing egg or fluid after ovulation.
-These usually disappear on their own.
+Functional cysts: the most common type, forming when a follicle fails to release an egg or doesn't reabsorb after ovulation.
+They typically disappear within one to three menstrual cycles.

 Symptoms of ovarian cysts